 Ocean Bottom Hydrophones (OBH) and Seismometers (OBS) have been developed and operated by the MARINE GEODYNAMICS Group since 1991.

-The mechanical construction of the OBH/S is available from the company "Umwelt- und Meerestechnik GmbH, KUM" (www.kum-kiel.de).
-Today, all metal parts of the system carrier as well as the pressure tubes of the acoustic release and data logger are made from Titanium.
-All buoyant bodies consist of syntactic foam which has proven to be highly reliable even under harsh conditions.
+The actual design, the four channel “OBS-2000”, was developed in cooperation with company "Umwelt- und Meerestechnik GmbH, K.U.M." again.
+Long-term deployments, equipped with an additional battery pressure cylinder, can be achieved with the “Lobster” version.
+Today, all metal parts of the system carrier as well as the pressure tubes of the acoustic release, data logger and seismometer, are made from titanium.
+Short turn-a-round times onboard and withstanding harshest conditions confirmed the concept of combining syntactic foam and titanium pressure housings.
 All components of the systems are designed for operation in 6000 m water depth.
+A few OBS are rated for 8000 m.

 For the OBH all components are centered around a main tube with a handhold on its top to make it possible to retrieve the instrument from the water.
 On this handhold a 2 m long flagstick is mounted.
 The buoyant body is made of two hemispheres, 550 mm in diameter.
 Between the two hemispheres additional discs can be placed, each of them provides an additional 3.5 kg of flotation.
 The fixed upper hemisphere is used as the attachment for a flasher and a radio beacon.